jhc7ej/first_repository/test.md

 This tutorial will explain how to integrate Django with Nationbuilder to login a registered user in a Nationbuilder database.
 The code covered in this tutorial will take in user login info entered on a Django page and compare it to records in a Nationbuilder database.
 It will check for a succesfull data match to authenticate the login or return an error specifying the reason why the login was not successful.

 ### Nationbuilder
 Nationbuilder is a software platform that allows nonprofits political parties to organize their communities.
 Nationbuilder handles a people database, website, communications, and donations for parties using it.
 Our customer's system was based on Nationbuilder and for our project we interfaced with the information stored there.
+More information here: http://nationbuilder.com/

 ### Sending form data
 This tutorial will assume that a simple Django page with a form is being used to login.
 All that is being used in this example is a form with a field for the user to enter in their email address.